 Q: I’ve already taken an Intensive, I don’t need to hear this information again.

 A: Myles and Tessa are leading a global team of hundreds of progressive teachers teaching WCS using this revolutionary method.
-At this intensive, you are guaranteed to hear new information and feel it working in your body to make a difference in your dancing immediately.
+At a Swing Literacy intensive, you are guaranteed to hear new information and feel it working in your body to make a difference in your dancing immediately.
 You are also very likely to finally have a breakthrough in understanding other advice that teachers have been trying to tell you for years.